 Lemon rice is one of my favorite comfort meals.
 You could make it with leftover rice or even specially cook rice for this.
 I am always finding ways of making my meals healthy and exploring new millets, fruits, and other superfoods.

 One such recent discovery is Kodo Millet.
 It looks just like Quinoa, it’s just redder.
-It is supposed to help in weight loss, reducing blood sugar and cholesterol.
-It is light on your stomach and cooks so quickly.
-It is a superfood for sure.
+It is supposed to help in weight loss, reducing blood sugar and cholesterol as it is light on your stomach and cooks so quickly.
+Now that’s a superfood for sure.

 PREPARATION TIME: 15 minutes